dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 What this table does is not that different than a typical IEEE 802.1d transparent bridge.
 This is basically the MAC address table of the OVS.
-Based on the destination MAC address of the flow OVS decides on which egress port (OF Port) the flow should be sent to.
+Based on the destination MAC address of the flow OVS decides which OF Port the flow should be sent to.

-Two registers, both of which mentioned in earlier sections, are used in each flow entry in this table.
+Each flow entry in this table sets two registers, both of which mentioned in earlier sections, will be explained here once again.

-- Reg1 is used to store the egress OF port ID of the flow, which will be used later on in Table 110 (L2ForwardingOut Table).
+- Reg1 is used to store OF port ID of the flow (the OVS port which the flow should be sent to).
+This register is set with the respective OF port ID based on the destination MAC address of the flow.
+This register which stores the OF port ID will be used later on in Table 110 (L2ForwardingOut Table).
 - Reg0[16] is used and it is set to "1" to indicate that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.

-As seen in the highlighted flow entry above in the table, for the current flow, which has a destination MAC address of f2:32:d8:07:e2:a6 (the MAC of backend1 pod) matches this fourth flow entry.
+As seen in the highlighted flow entry above in the table, the current flow, which has a destination MAC address of f2:32:d8:07:e2:a6 (the MAC of backend1 pod), matches the fourth flow entry.
 The actions in the fourth flow entry are as following :

 - set the reg1 register to "0x30".
 0x30 in hexadecimal corresponds to [3 x (16 to the power of 1) + 0 x (16 to the power of 0)] = 48.
-And "48" is the OF port id of backend1 pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 OVS Port output).
+And "48" is the OF port id of backend1 pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 OVS Port output)
-- set the reg0[16] register to "1" (Hex : 0x1) .
+- set the reg0[16] register to "1" (Hex : 0x1)
 - hand over the flow to Table 90 by "resubmit(,90)"

 Hence next stop is Table 90.

-Just to emphasize once more, as a result of the actions mentioned in above bullets, OVS now knows that the destination of fhis flow is egress OF port 48 and the destination MAC address is known.
+Just to emphasize once more, as a result of the actions mentioned in above bullets, OVS now knows that the destination of this flow is egress OF port 48 and the destination MAC address is known.
 However there is still more processing that needs to be done, as Table 90 and onwards.

 **Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 85-89 before Table 90.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

 ## 5.9 IngressRule Table #90

 At this stage, the flow is in Table 90.

+Table 90 has flow entries which correspond to the ingress rules configured in Kubernetes Network Policies applied to the pods on Worker 1 node.
+There is a frontend pod and a backend1 pod on the Worker 1 node. "frontendpolicy" is applied to frontend pod and "backendpolicy" is applied to backend1 pod and backend2 pod (on Worker2) .

-This table consists of the corresponding flow entries of the ingress rules that are configured in Kubernetes Network Policies "frontendpolicy" and "backendpolicy" respectively.
-This is the exact step where the current flow will be matched against the ingress rules of the Kubernetes Network Policy "backendpolicy"; the policy which is applied to the backend pods since backend1 pod is the responder of the flow (which frontend pod initiated).
+In this section the current flow will be matched against the ingress rules of the Kubernetes Network Policy "backendpolicy"; since it is the policy which is applied to the backend1 pod and backend1 pod is the receiver of the flow.

 Kubernetes Network Policy named as "backendpolicy" is shown below.